BBvlgar/ansible/roles/docker_stack/README.md

 1. The main application isn't meant to be reachable directly from the public WorldWideWeb, it is meant to speak to the public through a reverse proxy.
 We chose [Træfik](https://traefik.io/) for this purpose.
-Træfik is managed through the separate `docker_traefik` role since this role has to rely on it.
+Træfik is managed through the separate `docker_stack_traefik` role since this role has to rely on it.
 2. There is always one container hosting the main application.
 This could be a `Jira`, `Confluence` or even an `Apache` hosting webapps like `LimeSurvey`.
 3. For allowing *easy* backups without going through *every single* Docker